YushuaiJi/UnIS/README.md

 ## Fast Index Construction

-1 You can run the code in `Construction_AutoIS` to obtain the runtime of index construction.
+1 You can run the code in `test_construction_UnIS` to obtain the runtime of index construction.

-2 You can run the code in `AutoIS_MemoryUsage` to obtain the memory usage of index construction.
+2 You can run the code in `UnIS_MemoryUsage` to obtain the memory usage of index construction.
 AutoIS_Tree_Depth.

-3:You can run the code in `AutoIS_Tree_Depth` to obtain the tree depth of index construction.
+3:You can run the code in `UnIS_Tree_Depth` to obtain the tree depth of index construction.

 ## Auto-selection Algorithm